-Professional Designation Programs are concentrated programs for individuals who have a U.S. accredited college degree or a certified international Bachelor's or higher degree.
-These are programs of intensive study in one of the college's specialized majors that culminate in the awarding of an Associate of Arts degree.
-This is an opportunity to complement a previous education.
+Professional Designation Programs are concentrated programs for individuals who hold an accredited degree from a U.S. college or university, a certified international Bachelor's or higher degree, or have completed at least 45 semester units of transferable academic coursework at an accredited college.
+These are programs of intensive study in one of the college's specialized majors and culminate in the Associate of Arts degree.
+These programs complement prior educational experiences.
 Programs are offered in the following majors:

 - Apparel Industry Management

-- Beauty Industry Merchandising & Marketing
+- Beauty Marketing & Product Development

 - Digital Media\

 - Fashion Design\

-- Fashion Knitwear Design\

 - Footwear Design & Development\

 - Graphic Design\

 - Interior Design\

 - Jewelry Design\

+- Merchandise Product Development

 - Merchandising & Marketing (also available online in some states and internationally)

-- Merchandise Product Development

 - Social Media

 - Textile Design\

 - Visual Communications\